 Why create Urban Green Lab?

 The ultimate value in Urban Green Lab stems from engaging numerous community constituencies in a variety of fun and interesting activities that lead to more sustainable living practices.
-Urban Green Lab will offer cutting-edge programming for Nashville public schools and create ongoing educational, mentoring and relationship-building opportunities.
-Urban Green Lab will serve as an engine for engaging individual citizens and catalyzing a culture of sustainability - connecting past, present, and future generations through the sharing of experience and knowledge..
+Urban Green Lab offers cutting-edge programming for Nashville public schools and create ongoing educational, mentoring and relationship-building opportunities.
+Urban Green Lab serves as an engine for engaging individual citizens and catalyzing a culture of sustainability - connecting past, present, and future generations through the sharing of experience and knowledge..

 How can I support Urban Green Lab?

 You can get involved in many ways.
 Please tell your friends, family, neighbors and colleagues about Urban Green Lab, and encourage them to visit our website and “Like” us on Facebook.
 You can also contact us and let us know what programs you’d like to see organized by Urban Green Lab.
 You can make a tax-deductible donation in support of our work or, if you represent a company or philanthropic foundation and would like to get involved, please email our Executive Director at email@example.com.
 Thank you!